Ivan Kravtsov: Abduction of Maria Kalesnikava and forced expulsion

-On September 7, 2020, the media reported that the coordinator of the Viktar Babaryka team and one of the political activists, Maria Kalesnikava has disappeared.
-She had gone missing along with Ivan Kravtsov and the press-secretary of the Coordination Council, Anton Radniankou.
+On 7 September 2020 the media reported that Maria Kalesnikava, the coordinator of Babaryka's campaign, had disappeared.
+She went missing together with Kravtsov and the council's press secretary, Anton Radniankou.

-As it turned out later, Kravtsov was escorted to the Financial Investigation Department (FID), where unknown security officials threatened him with 12-year imprisonment.
-They demanded Kravtsov to bring Kalesnikava out of the country using his private car.
-According to the officials, the operation was meant to "de-escalate" the political situation in Belarus through its later media coverage as "leaders gave up on the protest movement".
+As emerged later, Kravtsov had been taken to the Financial Investigations Department of the State Control Committee, where unidentified security officers threatened him with a 12-year prison term and demanded that he drive Kalesnikava out of the country in his own car.
+In the officers' account, the operation was meant to "de-escalate" the political situation, with state media to report that the "leaders had become disillusioned with the protest".

-The same day Kravtsov's apartment was searched by FID.
-Though KGB operatives threatened Maria Kalesnikava with imprisonment or murder, she managed to stay by deliberately tearing up her passport at the Belarus-Ukrainian border.
-Kravtsov and Radniankou were able to reach Ukraine, despite Alexander Lukashenko announcing the request for the extradition of both.
+The same day Kravtsov's flat was searched.
+Although KGB officers threatened Kalesnikava with prison or death, she managed to stay in the country by deliberately tearing up her passport at the Belarusian–Ukrainian border.
+Kravtsov and Radniankou crossed into Ukraine, although Alexander Lukashenko announced that he had requested their extradition; Ukraine's Deputy Interior Minister Anton Gerashchenko described their arrival as a "forcible expulsion" from Belarus.

-On September 11, the State Control Committee of the Republic of Belarus opened a criminal case against Kravtsov under Part 4 Article 210 of the Criminal Code of the Republic of Belarus for theft through abuse of power.
+On 11 September the State Control Committee opened a criminal case against Kravtsov under Part 4 of Article 210 of the Criminal Code (theft through abuse of official powers).

-On September 17, Ivan Kravtsov applied to the Investigative Committee for opening an investigation over his abduction and illegal extradition.
+On 17 September Kravtsov applied to the Investigative Committee to open an investigation into his abduction and unlawful expulsion.

-Party "Razam"
+Kalesnikava remained in prison until 13 December 2025, when she was released together with Viktar Babaryka among 123 political prisoners who were taken to Ukraine.

+Razam party

-In August 2020, Viktar Babaryka and Maria Kalesnikava announced the foundation of the "Razam" political party in a video message.
-They said that soon the team would submit documents for registration of the party.
-However, Maria Kalesnikova and several other members of the Babaryka team were arrested shortly after.
-The creation of the political party resumed at the end of March 2021.
-Ivan Kravtsov joined the organizing committee along with other team members and activists.
+In August 2020 Viktar Babaryka and Maria Kalesnikava announced in a video address the creation of the political party Razam and said that the team would shortly submit documents for its registration.
+Soon afterwards Kalesnikava and other members of Babaryka's team were arrested.
+Work on the party resumed at the end of March 2021, and Kravtsov joined its organising committee together with other members of the team and activists.